eugeneilyin/mORMotBP/README.md

 This gives you an ability to distribute, scale and run only one file on yours production environments.
 Load from resource and deploy any assets on your production when it started. `TAssets` also checks files for modification timestamp and size changes before save to optimize disk IO operations.

-For example you can compress and pack all you static assets into `Assets.res` and additionally pack mustache view files into separate `Views.res` like this:
+For example you can compress and pack all you static assets into `Assets.res` and additionally pack mustache view templates into separate `Views.res` like this:

   * `"..\Tools\assetslz" "$(PROJECTDIR)\Assets" "$(PROJECTDIR)\assets.tmp"`
   * `"..\Tools\resedit" -D "$(PROJECTDIR)\Assets.res" rcdata ASSETS "$(PROJECTDIR)\assets.tmp"`